Charmin-Pramo/Synchronizer_Token_Pattern-/README.md

 Run

 If the environment is configured using either xampp or wamp servers, then clone the repo and paste it inside the htdocs folder to run the application.

+To learn more about Synchronizer Token Pattern https://charminpramo.blogspot.com/2019/10/synchronizer-token-pattern-why-cross.html.